 The heat sink design keeps the device cool to ensure reliability and performance.
 Dependable security and easy installation make this a real competitor with our other low-priced picks.
 Finally, it’s all packaged by a trusted company with a proven record in the wireless transmission arena.

-Whether you stick with the current proven technology or opt to go with the future of wifi, there are some excellent PCIe cards to choose from.
-The list we have provided details some of the best available.
+The list we have provided above details some of the best available.
 We hope that it will help you select the PCIe wifi card that is right for your system.

 As always, please let us know if you have any questions or comments.